wp-plugins/mcatfilter/readme.txt

 * Excluded categories are still available through custom queries
 * Fully integrated with the WordPress internationalization API

-= Fixes and improvements of version 0.3.2 =
+= Fixes and improvements of version 0.4 =

-* Don't exclude posts from tag pages anymore.
+* New option for exclusion/inclusion in tag pages.
+* mCatFilter has now its own menu entry.

 = Upcoming additions and improvements =